Academic Year 2019 – 2020

 - If the applicant is 18 but not yet 19 years of age, the applicant and the applicant’s parents or legal guardian must have residence in California for a minimum of 12 consecutive months preceding the day before the first day of the semester or summer session.

-It is the responsibility of all students to maintain an accurate address.
-Students may update their address by logging into their MyGWC or submit a form to the Enrollment Center.
+It is the responsibility of all students to maintain an accurate address on file with the Admissions & Records Office.

 The following conditions are applicable regarding nonresident fees: